pratysri/twitter-bot/README.md

 An intelligent Twitter bot that posts on your behalf using OpenAI's GPT models.
 The bot learns from your context and generates authentic tweets that match your style and interests.

+## 🐦 AI-Powered Twitter Bot — How It Works

+This project is a fully automated, context-aware Twitter bot designed for authentic, engaging posting—powered by OpenAI's latest GPT-4.1 Mini model and the Twitter API.

+### ✨ What It Does

+- **Personalized Content Generation:**
+  Leverages your custom profile (student, SF startup scene, interests, writing style) to generate tweets that sound like you.
+- **Contextual Awareness:**
+  Pulls from your current projects, recent thoughts, and unique perspectives to create relevant, timely posts.
+- **Varied Content Types:**
+  Supports multiple tweet styles:
+  - Project/building-in-public updates
+  - Observations from the SF tech scene
+  - Student/founder insights
+  - Tips, questions, and more
+- **Smart Prompting:**
+  Uses a weighted system to favor authentic, thoughtful, and "building in public" content.
+- **OpenAI Integration:**
+  Utilizes GPT-4.1 Mini for fast, high-quality, and cost-effective tweet generation.
+- **Automated Posting:**
+  Posts directly to Twitter using the v2 API, with support for scheduled/recurring tweets.
+- **Dry-Run Mode:**
+  Can generate and preview tweets without posting (useful for testing or API limitations).
+- **History & CLI:**
+  Command-line interface for posting, scheduling, and viewing tweet history.

+### 🧠 How It Works

+1. **User Context:**
+   Loads your profile, interests, and recent thoughts from a JSON file for deep personalization.
+2. **Prompt Engineering:**
+   Dynamically builds system and user prompts tailored to your context and the selected content type.
+3. **Content Generation:**
+   Calls OpenAI's GPT-4.1 Mini to generate tweet text, ensuring it fits your style and Twitter's character limit.
+4. **Posting:**
+   Authenticates with Twitter using OAuth, then posts the generated tweet via the API.
+5. **Scheduling (Optional):**
+   Can run on a schedule to post at regular intervals, keeping your feed active and relevant.

+---

+**Built for students, builders, and anyone who wants to share their journey authentically on Twitter, with zero manual effort.**

 ## Features

 - 🤖 **AI-Powered Content**: Uses OpenAI GPT-4 to generate tweets